Futebol

 Szabó.
 The Primera Liga was formed in 1934-35 and would quickly become the

-de Portugal would become the national cup competition; the Taça de Portugal.
+Primeira Divisão.
+The Campeonato de Portugal would become the national cup competition, the Taça de Portugal.
+Porto soon established itself as a leading national club.

-club began work on their new Estádio do Futebol Clube do Porto, which became
+club began work on its new Estádio do Futebol Clube do Porto, which became

 known as Estádio das Antas after the eastern neighbourhood in which it was

 located.
-The stadium was opened with a 8-2 defeat to bitter rivals SL Benfica.
+The stadium was opened with an 8-2 defeat to bitter rivals SL Benfica.

-year title drought Porto lifted the Primeira Divisão in 1955-56, going on to
+After a sixteen-year title drought, Porto lifted the Primeira Divisão in 1955-56, going on to

 complete the double with a 2-0 victory over SCU Torreense at Estádio Nacional